nealpalmer/UsbJoy/README.md

   - This sounded like a great idea initially, but I don't see a use for it now...
 - ESD diodes on all 16 3-pin connectors
 - Configuration of SmartButton settings done through the USB-UART interface.
-  - Some settings are saved in EEPROM (Neopixel config, ...) , some are temporary (LED values).
+  - Some settings are saved in EEPROM (Neopixel length, LED starting value, joystick invert axis, ...) , some are temporary (LED current values, neopixel pattern).
   - The settings are stored in the UsbJoy's EEPROM, and are configured for that particular port.
 The settings aren't saved in the SmartButton itself.
   - You could compile different firmware for each button, and fix each button's LED functionality that way.
-- Coming soon: Programming of PIC micro-controller done over USB-UART with button press required.
+- Programming of PIC micro-controller done over USB-UART with MCLRn button press required (don't have anything plugged into J8, J11, J12).
+- Programming of SmartButton PIC micro-controller over USB-UART (use a custom cable from J8+J11+J12 to SmartButton 5-pin header).
 - Colored JST-XH 3-pin connectors are available on [aliexpress.com](https://www.aliexpress.us/item/3256806937445015.html)
 - Colored JST-XH terminal 3-pin connectors are available on [aliexpress.com](https://www.aliexpress.us/item/3256804014172692.html)
 - pre-crimped 3-pin cables are available on [aliexpress.com](https://www.aliexpress.us/item/3256807213104605.html)  Just be aware that the pins have to be removed, and swapped so that it is a 1:1 cable instead of a 1:3 cable (or you are going to connect GND to 5V, and destroy your SmartButtons).